How to become an Engineer in Egypt

 - Have a strong science background: A solid background in science is required if you aspire to become an engineer.
 Recommended subjects are mathematics, further mathematics, chemistry, physics, biology, agriculture, technical drawing.

 - Undergraduate degree: After achieving a good grade in Thanaweyyah Amma or any other equivalent High School Degree (IGCSE, GCSE, Abitur, IB, French BACC, National High School Certificate from Arab Countries), you need to enroll for engineering undergraduate degree at an accredited university in Egypt or abroad.
-It takes four years to obtain a bachelor of engineering degree in Egypt.
+It takes five years to obtain a bachelor of engineering degree in Egypt.
 You could choose any of the disciplines listed above and apply to any accredited institution.

 - Register with the Egyptian Syndicate of Engineers: After your university degree, it is important that you register with and get licensed by the Egyptian Syndicate of Engineers.
 You need this license to practice engineering in Egypt.
 You must pass the professional examination conducted by the council.